<img src="//bat.bing.com/action/0?ti=5104607&amp;Ver=2" height="0" width="0" style="display:none; visibility: hidden;">

 If you file a joint return and have taxable compensation, you and your spouse can both contribute to your own separate IRAs.

 The maximum contribution you may contribute for each of your IRAs will be based on the annual limit or the amount of your earned income for the year, whichever is smaller.
 If you file a joint return you may both use your combined income to determine the amount you can contribute.
-Check out the current contributions limits here.
+Check out the current contribution limits here.

 How can I open an IRA?